Yonkers, NY Bankruptcy Lawyer

 When you meet with Michael H. Schwartz to discuss your bankruptcy options, you can count on getting a candid assessment of your options, with no sugar-coating.

-What Should You Expect in a Bankruptcy?
+What Should You Expect in a Bankruptcy in NY?

 No two bankruptcy cases are the same.
 The process and the outcome will depend on many different factors, including your financial situation and the type of bankruptcy which you declare.
 However, most cases will go through the following five basic stages: